ehelin/GithubAiProjectAggregator/README.md

 # GithubAiProjectAggregator

 MCP-based system that lets a local model work with a real repository context (files, commits, tests, docs) to assist the developer.
+Created with ChatGPT and Claude Code as my pair programmers.

 ## What it does
 - Exposes repo context to the model via MCP tools